xiangchensong/xiangchensong.github.io/_pages/about.md

 I am a senior undergraduate student in Computer Science at [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 I am fortunated to be advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/)@[UIUC](https://illinois.edu/) and Prof. [Chao Zhang](http://chaozhang.org/)@[Georgia Tech](https://www.gatech.edu/).
 Before that, I spent two years of undergraduate study in Electrical Engineering at [City University of Hong Kong](https://www.cityu.edu.hk/), where I was honored to be advised by Prof. [Lin Dai](http://www.ee.cityu.edu.hk/~lindai/).

-My current research interests are **Graph Mining**, **Text Mining**, and **Biomedical Applications** with an emphasis on automated knowledge construction.
+My current research interests are **Graph Mining**, **Text Mining**, and **Bioinformatics** with an emphasis on automated knowledge construction.
 My explorations lay in the intersection of Data Mining, Machine Learning and Natural Language Processing.

 For more information, please check my [CV](/files/CV_Xiangchen_FA20.pdf).